 The third element that may be cause for alarm is if the team has some intrinsic flaw.
 A team that doesn’t play defense but wins because it turns every game into a track meet is highly susceptible to running into an obstacle.
 Favor teams that have solid fundamentals and more than one way to succeed.

-Look for March Madness sleepers or lower-ranked teams that are surging or peaking
+4. Look for lower-ranked teams that are peaking

 A basketball season is long.
 It is not uncommon for teams to change or develop identities as the season progresses.
 So, a team’s record is not the whole story.
 Look for when the losses occurred to get a sense of the team’s identity.